light-and-ray/sd-webui-replacer/README.md

 ### Dedicated page
-Dedicated page (replacer tab only) is avaliable on url `/replacer-dedicated`
+Dedicated page (replacer tab only) is available on url `/replacer-dedicated`

 ### API